PoisotLab/ms_metaweb_transfer/manuscript.md

 scales. @Gerhold2015PhyPat made the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously found very similar conclusions.
-Interactions tend to conserve a phylogenetic signal that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
+Interactions tend reflect a phylogenetic signal because they have a conserved pattern of evolutionary convergence (niche conservatism) that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
 Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; which is evidenced by the presence of conserved backbones in food webs [@DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCon], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
 Phylogenetic reconstruction has also previously been used to understand ancestral plant-insect interaction networks [@Braga2021PhyRec].
 Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.

 Our case study shows that phylogenetic transfer learning is indeed an effective approach to predict the Canadian mammalian metaweb.
 This showcases that although